A Scalable Generative Graph Model with Community Structure: Conclusions and Future Work

-This paper demonstrates that the BTER generative model is appropriate for modeling massive networks.
+This paper demonstrates that the BTER generative model is useful for modeling massive networks, especially as compared with other scalable models.
 We provide a detailed algorithm along with analysis explaining the workings of the method.
 The original paper on BTER \cite{SeKoPi12} provided none of the implementation details and, in fact, did not directly use the clustering coefficient data but rather estimated it via a function.
-Here we give precise details on the implementations, which is nontrivial due to issues such as repeat edges.
-We are able to build a model of a graph with 120M nodes and 4.7M edges in less than 30 minutes on a 32-node Hadoop cluster.
+Here we give precise details on the implementation, which is nontrivial due to issues such as repeat edges.
+We are able to build a model of a graph with 120M nodes and 4.4B edges in less than 25 minutes on a 32-node Hadoop cluster.

 The development of a realistic graph model is an important step in developing effective ``null'' models that nonetheless share the properties of real-world networks.
 Such models will be useful in detecting anomalies, statistical sampling, and community detection.
 For example, the BTER model does not have larger communities beyond the affinity blocks, whereas we might expect that real-world graphs have a richer structure such as a hierarchy or other complex behavior.